j-cardenas/j-cardenas/README.md

 - 💞️ I’m looking to collaborate on anything that comes my way, it is always fun to learn.
 - 📫 How to reach me: jes.a.card@gmail.com

+Pardon the mess as I am trying to combine my different Gits and repositories in here.
+Most older project are designed to run on Linux.
 <!---
 j-cardenas/j-cardenas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.